 - The Chief Technical Steward must be in attendance at an event one hour before the Technical Verifications are due to begin.
-He must inform the Clerk of the Course/FIM Race Director and CTI Delegate, if present, of his arrival. - The Chief Technical Steward must ensure that all technical stewards appointed for the event carry out their duties in a proper manner.
+He must inform the Clerk of the Course/FIM Race Director and FIM Technical Director, if present, of his arrival. - The Chief Technical Steward must ensure that all technical stewards appointed for the event carry out their duties in a proper manner.
 The Chief Technical Steward shall appoint the technical stewards to individual posts for the race, practices and final control. - Scrutineers can have different tasks, but the team of scrutineers must have a minimum of six persons.
-At least one person must be a holder of an FIM SENIOR Technical Stewards Licence. - A minimum number of scrutineers is required according to the following: - Checking of documentation: one - Sound test, silencer marking: two - Machine weight: one - Machine inspection, helmet and clothing: two - The Sound Control Officer (SCO) must be holder of an FIM Technical Stewards' license.
-The Sound Control Officer (SCO) must be holder of a valid FIM Technical Steward's license, come with good knowledge and experience of the sound control and application of the test method. - Ten minutes before each start and in the waiting area, the technical steward will carry out the control of the seals and marks on the exhaust systems and the riders' equipment. - During the event the technical steward will control the seals, marks on the exhaust systems and the riders' equipment in the repair zone.
+The FMNR Chief Technical Steward must be a holder of an FIM SENIOR Technical Stewards Licence and at least one Technical Steward must hold a FIM Technical Stewards Licence.
+A minimum number of scrutineers is required according to the following: - Checking of documentation: one - Sound test, silencer marking: two - Machine weight: one - Machine inspection, helmet and clothing: two - The Sound Control Officer (SCO) must be holder of a valid FIM Technical Steward's license, come with good knowledge and experience of the sound control and application of the test method.
+The FMNR may propose the services from a special technician (acoustic engineer) if there is no FIM licenced Technical Steward available to act as SCO.

+- Ten minutes before each start and in the waiting area, the technical steward will carry out the control of the seals and marks on the exhaust systems and the riders' equipment. - During the event the technical steward will control the seals, marks on the exhaust systems and the riders' equipment in the repair zone.
 He must follow the work being carried out on the machines in order to ensure that no motorcycle becomes a source of danger. - Immediately after the last race the first three motorcycles will be placed in a closed park for technical control.
-The machines must remain in the closed park for 30 minutes after the arrival of the winner, in case of a protest or should further examination be required.

-Competitors must retrieve their machines within 30 minutes after the opening of the closed park area, except for the machines which are chosen for disassembly.

-After this time limit, the closed park officials will no longer be responsible for the machines left behind.

-- After the technical control has been completed the Chief Technical Steward will submit to the Clerk of the Course/FIM Race Director a list stating the names of the accepted riders and machines, the sound levels and weights of machines. - If a motorcycle is involved in an accident, the Technical Steward must check the machine to ensure that no defect of a serious nature has occurred.
+The machines must remain in the closed park for 30 minutes after the arrival of the winner, in case of a protest or should further examination be required. - Competitors must retrieve their machines within 30 minutes after the opening of the closed park area, except for the machines which are chosen for disassembly. - After this time limit, the closed park officials will no longer be responsible for the machines left behind. - After the technical control has been completed the Chief Technical Steward will submit to the Clerk of the Course/FIM Race Director a list stating the names of the accepted riders and machines, the sound levels and weights of machines. - If a motorcycle is involved in an accident, the Technical Steward must check the machine to ensure that no defect of a serious nature has occurred.
 However, it is the responsibility of the rider to present his machine for this reexamination together with the helmet and clothing worn. - If the helmet is clearly defective, the Technical Steward must retain it.
 The organiser must send this helmet, together with the accident and medical report (and pictures and video, if available) to the Federation of the rider.
 If there are head injuries stated in the medical report, the helmet then must be sent to a neutral institute for examination. - The Chief Technical Steward has the right to look/ inspect any part of the motorcycle at any time of the event. - All technical stewards shall be well informed and shall make sure their FMN has supplied them with all technical "updates" that may have been issued subsequent to the printing of the Technical Rules books.

-77.04 FIM Permanent Technical Delegate
+77.04 FIM Technical Director